 Philippe has broad experience of the full range of statutory and commercial employment matters as a pupil at 11KBW and judicial assistant at the Supreme Court.
 Current instructions include:

 He has a particular interest in misuse of confidential information cases and injunctive relief.
 His article on negotiating damages in such cases post-One Step (Support) Ltd v Morris-Garner UKSC 20 was published in the autumn 2020 edition of the Edinburgh Law Review – Volume 24, Issue 3.

 While at the Supreme Court, Philippe assisted on significant appeals including:

-As a pupil at 11KBW, Philippe was supervised by Jane McCafferty QC and Simon Forshaw in employment matters and assisted a wide range of members of chambers.
-He gained experience in the following main areas:
+As a pupil at 11KBW, Philippe was supervised by Jane McCafferty QC and Simon Forshaw.
+He gained broad experience in the following main areas:

-Notable cases as a pupil include International Petroleum Limited v Osipov IRLR 52 (CA), which is now the leading case on individual whistleblowing iability under section 47B of the Employment Rights Act 1996.
+Notable cases as a pupil include International Petroleum Limited v Osipov IRLR 52 (CA) – the leading case on individual whistleblowing liability under the Employment Rights Act 1996.

 Philippe is a member of the Employment Law Bar Association (ELBA).